sveltejs/vite-plugin-svelte/docs/faq.md

   }
 ```

-> **Support for the svelte field is going to be deprecated and later removed in a future versions of vite-plugin-svelte.**
->
 > Library authors are highly encouraged to update their packages to add the new exports condition as outlined above.
 Check out
 > [svelte-package](https://kit.svelte.dev/docs/packaging) which already supports it.
 >
-> For backwards compatibility, you can keep the svelte field in addition to the exports condition.
+> For backwards compatibility, you can keep the `svelte` field in addition to the `exports` condition.
 But make sure that both always resolve to the same files.